pslucas0212/dotNet7ForOpenShift/README.md

 ### Pre-req .Net 7 SDK
 - Note: I'm using a Mac for this example.
 - Download and install [.Net 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) for your OS.
-For this tutorial I used Microsoft's installation package for SDK 7.0.102
+For this tutorial I used Microsoft's installation package for SDK 7.0.102.

 ![Download .Net 7](images/dot01.jpg)

-Install the .Net SDK per the instructions for your OS and test your .Net SDK installation
+Install the .Net SDK per the instructions for your OS and test your .Net SDK installation.

 ```
 % dotnet --version